rongpenl/simulation_with_python/README.md

 ## Additional support

 If you had any additional questions, feel free to create an issue or contact me directly.
 Thanks!

+Note that due to your device's computational capacity, some notebooks may not render directly in your browser.
+You can open them in [Google Colab](https://colab.research.google.com/) or locally.